 2. Brisk Teaching

-Educator Insight: Teachers who use Brisk appreciate its seamless integration into their workflow.
+Why Educators Like It: Teachers who use Brisk appreciate its seamless integration into their workflow.
 Instead of going to a separate AI website or tool for help, Brisk comes to you on the pages you’re already using.
-It’s a newer entry in the AI education space, but many who have tried it speak highly of how conveniently it brings AI into day-to-day teaching tasks.

 3. Eduaide AI

 Pricing: Eduaide provides a free trial of about 15 AI generations per month for teachers to experiment.
-For unlimited access, the Pro plan costs roughly $5.99/month (about $50 per year), unlocking the full suite of 100+ resource templates and tools.
-Discounted school or district plans are available as well.
+For unlimited access, the Pro plan costs roughly $5.99/month (about $50 per year).

-Why Educators Like It: Teachers who use Eduaide report that it streamlines their planning process tremendously.
-It’s like having a personal curriculum assistant that can instantly produce materials tailored to your grade level and subject.
-Educators particularly appreciate that they can request differentiated content (for different ability levels) and get suggestions for engaging activities without starting from scratch.
+Why Educators Like It: Eduaide is particularly helpful in creating differentiated content (for different ability levels) and get suggestions for engaging activities without starting from scratch.

-(Other notable tools: There are several other AI planners gaining notice.
-TeacherBot, Education CoPilot, and Auto-Classmate are similar “AI teacher’s assistants”.
-These tools, like Edcafe AI, Brisk and Eduaide, are built to give educators a starting point for high-quality plans and materials.
-They are evolving quickly, and many teachers are experimenting with them to further reduce prep time.)
+Other notable tools: TeacherBot, Education CoPilot, and Auto-Classmate are similar “AI teacher’s assistants”.
+These tools, like the three mentioned above, are built to give educators a starting point for high-quality plans and materials.

 AI Tools for Grading